Code-Institute-Submissions/clubbing/README.md

 The webpage is hosted on GitHub Pages, to access the site, following next steps.

 Navigate to my Github repository -

+How to run this project locally:

+  To clone this project in Gitpod, you will need:

+    1. A Github account
+    2. Use the Chrome browser

+  Then follow these steps:

+    1. Install the Gitpod Browser Extensions for Chrome
+    2. After Installation, restart the browser
+    3. Log into Gitpod with your git pod account
+    4. Navigate to the Project GitHub repository
+    5. Click the green "Gitpod" button in the top right corner of the repository
+    6. This will then trigger a new gitpod workspace created from the code in github to work locally.

 #CREDITS: